-New York City laundromat machines run on quarters.
-As it turns out, however, so does your neighborhood bodega, grocery store, and sidewalk stand.
-Rather than relying on nearby businesses—or even less dependable, the laundromat’s change machines—for coins, exchange your cash for quarters at the bank before laundry day.
-On average, one load will cost you $2.25 to $3.50 to wash, and 10 to 15 minutes of drying time will run you about 25 cents.
+Many New York City laundromat machines still run on quarters.
+Rather than relying on nearby businesses for coins, exchange your cash for quarters at the bank before laundry day.
+On average, one load will cost you $2.25 to $3.50 (9 to 14 quarters) to wash, and 8 to 15 minutes of drying time will run you about 25 cents.

-Between waiting for an available machine and the wash and drying cycles to complete, doing laundry takes time; thankfully, no one expects you to remain trapped in the laundromat the whole while.
+Between waiting for an available machine and waiting for the washing and drying cycles to complete, doing laundry takes time.
+Thankfully, however, no one expects you to remain trapped in the laundromat the whole time.
 Once your load is good to go, so are you.
-Many locals will use this time to run other errands, relax at a nearby café or restaurant, or, if they live within a few blocks’ radius, even wait out their wash in the comfort of their own home.
+Many locals will use this time to run other errands, relax at a nearby café or restaurant, or if they live within a few blocks’ radius, wait out their wash in the comfort of their own home.

-We’ve covered the cruciality of quarters, but you’ll need to prepare for your laundromat visit in other ways as well.
-In order to avoid paying more for materials such as detergent and dryer sheets, bring your own with you rather than purchasing these items at the laundromat, which will hike up prices.
-Once you’ve saved money, save time by sorting your laundry into whites and darks before you get to the laundromat, if you want to bother sorting at all.
+We’ve covered the importance of quarters, but you’ll need to prepare for your laundromat visit in other ways as well.
+In order to avoid paying more for detergent and dryer sheets, bring your own rather than purchasing these items at the laundromat.
+You can also save a bit of time by sorting your whites and darks before coming to the laundromat, if you want to bother sorting at all.

 From grocery shopping to driving, New Yorkers love to outsource.
-For busy locals, laundry is no exception, and many laundromats offer services, which allow you to drop off your laundry and pick it up after it’s been washed and folded.
-Most businesses charge by the pound, with additional costs for heavier items, such as comforters and towels.
+For busy locals, laundry is no exception, and many laundromats offer services that allow you to drop off your laundry and pick it up after it’s been washed and folded.
+Most businesses charge by the pound, with additional costs for heavier items such as comforters and towels.